kehwar/monorepo/README.md

 # @kehwar/toolbox

-Opinionated collection of Javascript / TypeScript configs and utils by [@kehwar](https://github.com/kehwar).
+Monorepo for personal apps, configs and utilities.

 ## License